SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

-# Set up End-to-end Connection
+# Set Up End-to-End Connection
 ## Introduction
  In this section we setup the end-to-end communication between the SAP S/4HANA on-premise system and the SAP BTP account.
 To establish it we have to define an account in SAP Cloud Connector and configure the connection to each system.
 Then we define a destination on SAP Cloud Platform to use this connection setting.